vlayer-xyz/vlayer/book/src/appendix/architecture/prover.md

 Our architecture is inspired by RISC Zero [steel](https://github.com/risc0/risc0-ethereum/tree/main/steel), with two main components that can be found in `rust/services/call` directory:

-- **Host** - (in `host`) - runs a preflight, during which it collects all data required by the guest.
-Then, guest proving is triggered.
+- **Host** - (in `host`) - runs a preflight, during which it collects all the data required by the guest.
+It retrieves data from online sources (RPC clients) and then triggers guest proving (which is done offline).
 - **Guest** - performs execution of the code inside zkEVM.
 Consists of three crates:
     * guest - (in `guest`) - Library that contains code for EVM execution and input validation
     * risc0_guest - (in `guest_wrapper/risc0_guest`) - Thin wrapper that uses RISC Zero ZKVM IO and delegates work to `guest`